sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

-#### Execute the top up
+#### Execute the top-up

-The final step is to execute the top up, by calling the cmobile API `topUp` function.
+The final step is to execute the top-up call, by calling the cmobile API `topUp` function.

 This operation can be done with a **Webhook** step.